judss/JordanGW1/README.md

 - 👋 Hi, I’m @JordanGW1
 - 👀 I’m interested in ...
 C#, SQL, Javascript
 - 🌱 I’m currently learning ... .Net7 Web API in more depth
 - 💞️ I’m looking to collaborate on ...
+DotNet Projects
-- 📫 How to reach me ...
+- 📫 How to reach me ... @jordanwallis_ on Twitter

 <!---
 JordanGW1/JordanGW1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.